benrayfield/lazycl/README.md

 https://github.com/benrayfield/lazycl/blob/main/immutable/lazycl/spec/Lazycl.java (make forest of opencl ndrange kernel calls from here, statelessly and without dealing with buffers, pooling, compiling, caching, etc)

-https://github.com/benrayfield/lazycl/blob/main/immutable/lazycl/spec/LazyBlob.java (immutable lazy-evaled bitstring, is a Blob)
+https://github.com/benrayfield/lazycl/blob/main/immutable/lazycl/spec/LazyBlob.java (immutable lazy-evaled bitstring, is a Blob).
+Doubles are not working in callOpenclDependnet (for lower lag, the new code that uses LazyBlob) yet, only in callOpencl (which does 1 ndrange kernel at a time).
+You can use floats and ints for now.

 https://github.com/benrayfield/lazycl/blob/main/immutable/util/Blob.java (immutable bitstring)